zubeax/wso2-secure-vault-configuration/README.md

     Warning: <Property> element has non-unique value in 'name' key attribute: MaxUserNameListLength at ./wso2ciphertoolconfig.pl line 333.

-This can be ignored since it the warning is correct. ("<Property name="MaxUserNameListLength">100</Property>" is defined twice).
+This can be ignored since the warning is correct.
+('<Property name="MaxUserNameListLength">100</Property>' is defined twice in user-mgt.xml).